-As a general rule, I’m not a big fan of using ‘scary’ tactics in advertising to make a point when it comes to public service announcements for things such as child abuse, smoking and the like.
-But this minute long spot for Fragile Childhood, an organization in Finland that encourages discussion about and prevention of parental drinking is incredibly powerful.
+As a general rule, I’m not a big fan of using ‘scare’ tactics in advertising to make a point when it comes to public service announcements for things such as child abuse, smoking and the like.
+But this minute long spot for Fragile Childhood, an organization in Finland that encourages discussion about and prevention of parental drinking, is incredibly and undeniably powerful.

 Created by Euro RSCG Helsinki & Grillifilms together with Sauna International & Studio Arkadena, the spot illustrates the painful isolation that children of alcoholic parents must contend with on a daily basis.